DeniseMak/nlpstats-proto/sig_test_procedures/README.md

 ## Stage 4: reporting (effect size estimation and power analysis)
 The scripts `effectSize.py` and `powerAnalysis.py` partially provide functionalities for Stage 4.
+The user needs to specify what effect size index to use and what power analysis method (*bootstrap* or *montecarlo*) to use (currently only normal distribution is implemented for the Monte Carlo method).

 ## `main.py` test case example:
 In this script, I choose the significance test to be the second in the list.
 If `eval_unit_size` is different (say 5), then the list of test might have different length, which may give rise to some bugs.